yevrah/stack/docs/003_helper_functions.md

 - `ax` from `$lib/axios`.

-This is and `axios` instance that has the `VITE_API_URL` set as its base and deals with automatically refreshing the users' access token if it has expired.
-This should always be used unless you want to make an unauthenticated request or make a request to a different domain.
+This is an `axios` instance that has the `VITE_API_URL` set as its base and deals with automatically refreshing the users' access token if it has expired.
+This should always be used instead of the default `axios` unless you want to make an unauthenticated request or make a request to a different domain.

 Example usage: